taodailOryx/backgrounds/README.md

 # backgrounds
-Just some backgrounds for a lock screen slideshow.
+Just some nature backgrounds for a lock screen slideshow.
 Nothing to see here; move along.